Lotus Europa

 The Lotus Europa name is used on two distinct mid-engine GT cars built by British automobile manufacturer Lotus Cars.
 The original Europa and its variants comprise the Lotus Types 46, 47, 54, 65 and 74, and were produced between 1966 and 1975.

 The name was later revived in the Type 121 Europa S, a sports car based on the Lotus Elise produced from 2006 to 2010.

 Europa (1966–1975)

+The rear mid-engine vehicle configuration, used by Porsche in the very first 356/1 and since 1953 in the Porsche 550 and later 718, 904, 906 2-seater sports cars that were also road legal, was well-established as the optimal design for Grand Prix cars since the late 1950s.
+Even Ferrari used it to win the 1961 F1, and in the 1963 24 Hours of Le Mans the 250 P has beaten its front engined 250 GTO siblings, marking the begin of dominance even in V12 engine sportscars.

-By the mid-1960s, the mid-engine vehicle configuration was well-established as the optimal design for Grand Prix cars, however almost no road vehicles yet used this arrangement.
-Lotus planned the Europa to be a volume-produced, two-seater mid-engine sports coupe built to reasonable cost, quite an ambitious goal for the time.
+However almost no road vehicles yet used the mid-engine arrangement, while many models sold by the millions offered additional rear seats and more usability just by moving the engine even further behind, as rear engine.
+Anyway, the rear-mid-engine road cars started in 1962 with the tiny Matra Djet, followed in 1963 by the V8-powered ATS 2500 GT, and others.
+Lotus was rather late in 1966, but planned the Europa to be a volume-produced, two-seater mid-engine sports coupe built to reasonable cost, quite an ambitious goal for the time.
 Like all Lotus vehicles of the era, the Europa was designed and built following Colin Chapman's oft-stated philosophy of automotive design: "Simplify, then add lightness".
 To this end, a number of ingenious design approaches were made by Lotus to allow it to economically overcome the many challenges presented by the novel mid-engine arrangement.

 Production of the original Lotus Europa ceased in 1975, with a total of 9,230 cars of all models having been built.